 |23-May||Hazlehead & World Orienteering Day||Results|

 |15-Aug||Templars & BBQ|

 Junior Attendance Awards

-The more events you attend, the higher the award you’ll get.
-3 for Bronze, 6 for Silver, 9 for Gold.
-Prizes and certificates given out at Templars Park event (the Templars event counts too).
+The more events you attend, the higher the award you’ll get: 3 for Bronze, 6 for Silver, 9 for Gold.
+Prizes and certificates given out at Templars Park event (Templars counts too).